primer/react/contributor-docs/testing.md

 ### Storybook Tests

-We use [Storybook interactions tests](https://storybook.js.org/docs/react/writing-tests/interaction-testing) to our testing practises.
+We use [Storybook interactions tests](https://storybook.js.org/docs/react/writing-tests/interaction-testing) to simulate and test some complex user interactions.
 They are particularly useful for cases where writing unit tests are not practical due the limitation of the mock browser functionalities of JSDOM.
 For example testing out a component's overflow behaviour whose responsiveness is managed by its own dynamic width.

 Storybook tests are authored within the components's source directory with the file name of `interactions.stories.tsx`